-Whether your goal is to lose weight, boost metabolism, or alleviate your health problems, you probably have come across the two new hot exercise trends called HIIT and Tabata.
+When in search of finding ways to reach your goal of losing weight, boosting metabolism, or alleviating your health problems, you probably came across the two new hot exercise trends called HIIT and Tabata.
 These two types of exercises promise to deliver quick results with as little as 4 minutes of working out every day.
-It sounds like a dream!
-But is it a right choice for you?
+While it sounds like a dream, is it a right choice for you?

 Are their any dangers of high-intensity interval training and tabata training?

 What is HIIT and Tabata?